 ‘Well how do I know if it’s gonna work properly, if it works well with my feet’ the best thing that you can do is to try them out before you get out on a backpacking trip.

 But still you’re not gonna have all the same conditions of course.
 In the normal world that you will have out on the trail.

 Now also I recommend when you tie your shoe up tap your toe on the ground.
-And if your foot is hitting the front of your shoe, it’s probably going to do that while you’re descending mountains and You’re probably going to loose toe nails and not feel good while hiking.
+And if your foot is hitting the front of your shoe, it’s probably going to do that while you’re descending mountains and you’re probably going to lose toe nails and not feel good while hiking.

 Do I need Boots for thru Hiking or just pick Lightweight Shoes?

 Also for those of you who think that you absolutely need to have boots while thru hiking or section hiking: You don’t.
 A lot of people don’t need big, sturdy, bulky, clunky boots to successfully backpack.